thestookman/caine/README.md

 # caine

 Hello; this is caine.
 This is my second version so it is not self taught YET but its pretty fun.
 I dont care if u use my cerebra api like i genuinly dont care u shud prob get ur own bc its free but ok.
+ACTUALLY.
+I DO MIND.
+ITS FREE.
+USE IT.
 YOU MUST NEED PYTHON3 FOR THIS.

 # How to Run Caine (v2)